Playmate of the Year (album)

-Playmate of the Year is the third studio album by American rock band Zebrahead.
-Released in August 2000, it is their final album released via Columbia Records.
+Playmate of the Year is the third studio album by American rock band Zebrahead, released on August 22, 2000, via Columbia Records.

 The woman modelling on the album cover is American model and actress Jodi Ann Paterson who was a Playboy Playmate in 1999 and named Playmate of the Year in 2000, of which the album refers to.

 Exclaim! described the musical style of the album as a cross between the "rapping punk of Limp Bizkit and the pop punk of Lit."